quantify-nfc/Wear24-NFC-ROM-AOSP/README.md

 ## Branches

-**This section has NOT been updated to suit this repository.**

 ![](check_your_branch.png)

 PLEASE CHECK WHICH BRANCH YOU ARE ON BEFORE BUILDING!

-This repository has three main branches: `master`, `nfc` and `release`.
-These branches are semi-equivalent to Google Chrome's Stable, Beta and Dev update channels.

-`master` is *normally* stable.
-We generally don't push changes here unless we are confident that they work.
-We don't recommend flashing your device using this code despite us calling it 'stable'.

-`nfc` is unstable and experimental.
-Likely broken half the time. **DO NOT FLASH FROM HERE UNLESS YOU WANT TO** (probably) **BRICK YOUR DEVICE!**
+This repository has a different branch for each Android Wear AOSP build: `android-wear-7.1.1_r1`, `android-wear-8.1.0_r1` and `one for system H when we add it`.
+These branches are named identically to the applicable [Android Open Source Project](https://android.googlesource.com/) branches.

-`release` is our end user branch.
-This is where we will distribute the ROM when there is an actual reason to flash it.
-Our releases are automagically built by our [Travis CI integration](https://travis-ci.org/davwheat/Wear24-NFC-ROM/branches) and uploaded to [GitHub releases](https://github.com/davwheat/Wear24-NFC-ROM/releases).
+Our releases are automagically built by our [Travis CI integration](https://travis-ci.org/quantify-nfc/Wear24-NFC-ROM-AOSP/branches) and uploaded to [GitHub releases](https://github.com/quantify-nfc/Wear24-NFC-ROM-AOSP/releases).

 ## Contributing

 ### Cloning

 Due to high file sizes, it is recommended to only clone the whole repository if necessary.
-If you do plan on doing so, **use SSH and NOT HTTP**.
+If you do plan on doing so, **it is highly recommended you use SSH and not HTTPS**.

 To do so...
 1. Open the terminal